Skip to content

 Answer: 1926.

-Why it works in the car: The National Park Service says Route 66 began in 1926 as part of the first federal highway system.
-That makes 2026 its 100th anniversary.
+The source: The National Park Service says Route 66 began in 1926 as part of the first federal highway system.
+That makes 2026 its 100th anniversary, which is exactly why this round exists.

 14. What is Route 66’s most famous nickname?
 (Easy)